Social | Community

 Staff from Bridgestone embarked on a project called We Move to Help Valencia, focusing on addressing the impact of a natural disaster that struck Valencia at the end of October 2024, caused by Storm Dana.
 The storm affected many people and a lot of infrastructure.
 In implementing this project, Bridgestone embraced agile management to provide a swift response.
 Actions included:

 • Donation of urgently needed agricultural and off-the-road tires.
-Bridgestone provided specialized off-road and agricultural tires to a number of customers.
+Bridgestone provided specialized off-road and agricultural tires to customers.

 • Financial aid was collected through a donation website in collaboration with the Red Cross.
 Employees and the company donated over EUR50,000.
 The Red Cross used the donations to aid areas affected by Storm Dana.